gom9000/AMICO/README.md

     * /WAIT - wait for slow device operation.
 "Lo" value puts the CPU into IDLE mode until line come back "Hi".
     * /RESET - system reset.
 "Lo" value causes a system reset.
     * BCLK - bus clock.
 Reference clock for the bus operations.
+* Auxiliary lines:
-    * BCLK/n - programmable clock divider.
-Available and programmable by any devices.
+    * AUX0 or BCLK/n - auxiliary line 0 or programmable clock (BCLK divided by n).
+Available and programmable by any device.
+    * AUX1 - auxiliary line 1.
+Available for custom usage by any device.
+    * AUX2 - auxiliary line 2.
+Available for custom usage by any device.

 ### Address Map